↑

 1. Preheat oven to 400 degrees.

 2. Line a sheet pan with parchment paper, then place a wire rack onto the sheet pan.
-Place the strips of thick-cut bacon on the wire rack, make sure the bacon is laying flat, and the pieces of bacon do not overlap.
+Place the strips of thick-cut bacon on the wire rack, make sure the bacon is lying flat and the pieces of bacon do not overlap.

-3. Place the sheet pan on the center rack of the preheated 400 degrees oven.
+3. Place the sheet pan on the center rack of the preheated 400-degree oven.

 4. Cook the bacon until it is crispy in 18-20 minutes.